Plasnid/3200_samples/README.md

 If your tip sheet is approved, please bring it to the bonus test.
 Refer to it during the test to assist you in answering questions.

 ## Bonus Test
 The optional bonus test is worth up to 10% towards your final grade.
 If you take the optional bonus test, you will be eligible for up to a 20% addition to your final grade.
 Up to 10% for your Tip Sheet, and up to 10% for your test.
+The tip sheet only counts for grading if the optional bonus test is taken.

 The test will be composed of 5 sections.
 Each section gives a choice of two questions.
 Pick 1 question from each section to answer.
 The sections are: